Syrobia/DragonSlayer/README.md

 -Improve it<br>
 -Make Games tab with some cool flashgames that we can legally add on our site??<br>

-###micheal's magic corner of shitty ideas
+###micheal's magic corner of ideas
-- pure element bullshit
+- pure element bull
 - mixing of elements, but still cast pure
 - enchanted into weapons, etc.
 - specific roles (shield, attack, etc.)